 - 21.1 As stated in the General Conditions to the Contract, the General Contractor shall have included in the Contract Amount all costs necessary to complete the Work.
-Costs based on "allowances" shall be permitted only for objectively quantifiable items and only with the prior written approval of the Owner. - 1. \$12,000.00 ALLOWANCE for hidden carpentry work and Other Specific Repairs as deemed necessary by the UK Project Manager. - 2.
-ALLOWANCE FOR Repair of Landscaping & Hardscape Damages; \$5,000 exceptions shall be approved by, and closely coordinated with, the Owner's Project Manager in advance of scheduling or performing the work.
+Costs based on "allowances" shall be permitted only for objectively quantifiable items and only with the prior written approval of the Owner. - 21.2 The University of Kentucky has entered into a price contract agreement with SimplexGrinnell for procurement of fire alarm and security systems.
+SimplexGrinnell will provide an allowance for this project which may include Fire Alarm Equipment and Security Equipment, including all required cable/wire, labor to install cable and wire and terminations of SimplexGrinnell supplied devices and panels.
+SimplexGrinnell will be a sub-contractor under the General Contractor.